pnlbwh/pnlutil/README.md

 Contains symlinks to all other scripts so that you can access them by simply referencing this folder (for example by putting it on your PATH).

+# Issues

+## Running `redo` hangs
+This will happen when a redo process is interrupted unexpectedly and leaves behind a lock file.
+To fix this, first make sure no-one else is running redo in your project, then run

+    find . -name "*.lock" -exec rm {} \;

+This will clean up the stale lock files which lets redo know it can run again.